boxbeam/untwine/README.md

 ## Performance and goals

-While Untwine currently has no formal benchmarks, informally I have found parsers written using Untwine to be about three times slower than a basic but well-optimized handwritten parser.
+While Untwine currently has no formal benchmarks, informally I have found parsers written using Untwine to be about half as fast as a basic but well-optimized handwritten parser.
 While Untwine seeks to offer high performance, it is not suitable for highly performance-critical parsers.

 Most parsing is not so performance-critical, and Untwine is ideal for building programming languages or DSLs,